All Episodes

 People vaccinated and having previous infections are getting it.

-It's it's unlike anything we've seen.
+It's unlike anything we've seen.

 That's what this is.

-I have had not of late, but I've had hangovers worse than COVID, okay?
+I have had, not of late, but I've had hangovers worse than COVID, okay?

-Well, what's your drink of choice?
+What's your drink of choice?

 I really do like Crown Royal.